 Art exhibitions at the MRC SGDP Centre

-Please see below for our current exhibition and the links on the left for both previous and forthcoming exhibitions.
+Please see the links on the left for both previous and forthcoming exhibitions.

-The Social, Genetic and Developmental Psychiatry (SGDP) Centre would like to proudly present our current:
+The Social, Genetic and Developmental Psychiatry (SGDP) Centre would like to proudly present our latest exhibition:

 If you are an artist, and are interested in having your work displayed at the SGDP, please contact the Centre's Scientific Research Manager Alex Dawes or the Junior Research Secretary Daniel Barwick